Muon: Muon g−2

 Muon g-2 is a particle physics experiment at Fermilab to measure the anomalous magnetic dipole moment of a muon to a precision of 0.14 ppm, which is a sensitive test of the Standard Model.
 It might also provide evidence of the existence of entirely new particles.

 In 2021, the Muon g−2 Experiment presented their first results of a new experimental average that increased the difference between experiment and theory to 4.2 standard deviations.

 Electric dipole moment

 The current experimental limit on the muon electric dipole moment, |d_{μ}| < 1.9×10^-19 e·cm, set by the E821 experiment at the Brookhaven, is orders of magnitude above the Standard Model prediction.
 The observation of a non-zero muon electric dipole moment would provide an additional source of CP violation.
 An improvement in sensitivity by two orders of magnitude over the Brookhaven limit is expected from the experiments at Fermilab.

+The Fermilab Muon g−2 experiment is expected to extend the sensitivity to around 10^−20 with the full dataset.